David Frum: Books and writing

 Frum's first book, Dead Right, was released in 1994.
 It "expressed intense dissatisfaction with supply-siders, evangelicals, and nearly all Republican politicians", according to a negative review by a Frum opponent, Robert Novak.
 Frank Rich of The New York Times described it as "the smartest book written from the inside about the American conservative movement".
 William F. Buckley, Jr. found it "the most refreshing ideological experience in a generation".
 In 2008, Daniel McCarthy of The American Conservative called it "a crisply written indictment of everything its author disliked about conservatism in the early '90s".

-He is the author of What's Right (1996) and How We Got Here (2000), a history of the 1970s that "framed the 1970s in the shadow of World War II and Vietnam, suggesting, 'The turmoil of the 1970s should be understood... as the rebellion of an unmilitary people against institutions and laws formed by a century of war and the preparation for war.'"
-Michael Barone of U.S. News & World Report praised How We Got Here, noting that "more than any other book... it shows how we came to be the way we are".
+He is the author of What's Right (1996) and How We Got Here (2000), which is a history of the 1970s that "framed the 1970s in the shadow of World War II and Vietnam, suggesting, 'The turmoil of the 1970s should be understood... as the rebellion of an unmilitary people against institutions and laws formed by a century of war and the preparation for war.'"
+Michael Barone of U.S. News & World Report praised How We Got Here, noting that "more than any other book... it shows how we came to be the way we are."
 John Podhoretz described it as "compulsively readable" and a "commanding amalgam of history, sociology, and polemic."

 In January 2003, Frum released The Right Man: The Surprise Presidency of George W. Bush, the first insider account of the Bush presidency.
-Frum also discussed how the events of September 11, 2001 redefined the country and the president: "George W. Bush was hardly the obvious man for the job.
+He also discussed how the events of September 11, 2001 redefined the country and the president: "George W. Bush was hardly the obvious man for the job.
 But by a very strange fate, he turned out to be, of all unlikely things, the right man."
-His book entitled An End to Evil was co-written with Richard Perle.
-It provided a defense of the 2003 invasion of Iraq and advocated regime change in Iran and Syria.
+In 2004, Frum released his book entitled An End to Evil, co-written with Richard Perle.
+The book provided a defense of the 2003 invasion of Iraq and advocated regime change in Iran and Syria.
 It called for a tougher policy toward North Korea, and a tougher USA stance against Saudi Arabia and other Islamic nations to "win the war on terror".
-He published Comeback: Conservatism That Can Win Again in 2008.

-In 2012, his book Why Romney Lost (And What The GOP Can Do About It), attributed Mitt Romney's defeat in the 2012 U.S. presidential election to an economic message out of touch with the concerns of middle-class Americans and to a backward-looking cultural message.

 Frum's first novel, Patriots, was published in April 2012.
 It is a political satire about the election and presidency of a fictional conservative American president.

 In 2018, Frum published Trumpocracy: The Corruption of the American Republic, about the dangers posed by the Trump presidency to American democracy.
 He was interviewed for the book on the New Books Network.
 In 2020, he published a second volume about the Trump era and its consequences, Trumpocalypse: Restoring American Democracy.